capri-docking/capri-docking.github.io/assessment/index.md

 |T204 | best of interfaces 1-2 | average of interfaces 3-8|
 |T219/T220/T221|best of interfaces 1-3|best of interfaces 4|

-You can find Marc Lensink's CAPRI presentation in the CASP assembly session [HERE](https://predictioncenter.org/casp15/doc/presentations/Day2/Assessment_Assembly-CAPRI_MLensink.pdf).
+You can find the slides of Marc Lensink's CAPRI presentation in the CASP assembly session [HERE](https://predictioncenter.org/casp15/doc/presentations/Day2/Assessment_Assembly-CAPRI_MLensink.pdf).

 The image below shows the CAPRI ranking.
 "AF2-MULTIMER" is the